 Why use Square for Restaurants?

-Square for Restaurants is a point-of-sale system designed specifically with small to medium-sized food service businesses in mind.
+Square is designed specifically with small to medium-sized food service businesses in mind.
 This means it’s not just another payment processing solution but rather a complete restaurant management toolkit.
 With Square for Restaurants, you can:

 - Accept credit cards on your iPhone, iPad, or Android device

 - Track customer loyalty programs

 - Integrate with existing systems such as QuickBooks